femmor/ptory/README.md

 ### Run Backend and Frontend Together

-From the root directory, run the following command:
+From backend directory, run the following command:

 ```bash
 npm start